josbeir/cakephp-docs-md/docs/2/en/development/configuration.md

 While most configuration options are handled by Configure, there are a few constants that CakePHP uses during runtime.

-.. php:const:: LOG_ERROR
+> Error constant.
+Used for differentiating error logging and

-Error constant.
-Used for differentiating error logging and debugging.
-Currently PHP supports LOG\_DEBUG.
+> debugging.
+Currently PHP supports LOG_DEBUG.

 ### Core Cache Configuration